khuang93/khuang93.github.io/index.md

 # **Kailin Huang** ![](./resources/KailinHuangPhoto.png)

 ## About Me
-Gratuating master student from ETH Zürich Mechanical Engineering, Robotics.
+I am a graduating master student from ETH Zürich Mechanical Engineering, Robotics.
 My focus is on Computer Vision and Visual Localization and Mapping.

+I am born in China and followed my parents to Germany when I was 15.
+After finishing the German highschool (Abitur) I decided to study mechanical engineering at ETH Zurich and came Switzerland.

+I can speak Chinese, English and German fluently and can, after several years of stuggle, also understand Swiss German ;)

 ## Education